StudioEtrange/go-basher/examples/example3/README.md

 As first step, go-bindata is used to embed folder `scripts/bashfiles` folder, with command

 ```
-go-bindata -pkg=data -o=pkg/data/bindata.go -prefix=scripts scripts/bashfiles
+go-bindata -pkg=bash -o=pkg/bash/bindata.go -prefix=scripts scripts/bashfiles
 ```

+and to embed static bash binary, using `scripts/bash_binaries.sh` script

-Which generate go code into pkg/data, as a `data` package which can be used like this :
+Which generate go code into pkg/data as a `data` package and pkg/staticbash  as a `staticbash` pacakge which can be used like this :